 - 1. The employee is unexpectedly ordered to return to work and does, in fact, return to work. - 2.
-The order to return to work is given following termination of the employee's normal shift and departure from the work location. - 3.
+The order to return is given to the employee following termination of the employee's normal shift and his/her departure from his/her work location. - 3.
 Such return to work occurs no fewer than two (2) hours prior to the established starting time of the employee's next shift.